Brian Boyd (unionist)

 member of the Australian Council of Trade Unions(ACTU) Executive since 2005.

-On 2 May 2013 Brian Boyd was re elected for the third time as VTHC Secretary.
-He said at the time he was looking forward to campaigning against Tony Abbott in the lead up to the next federal election due on the 14/9/13.In 2013 he wrote the introduction to the review booklet entitled : 'The Builders Labourers Federation -Lessons for the 21st Century-Never Powerless' with other contributions from : Norm Wallace, Paddy Donnelly, Dave Kerin, George Despard and Malcolm McDonald.
+On 2 May 2013 Boyd was re elected for the third time as VTHC Secretary.
+He said at the time he was looking forward to campaigning against Tony Abbott in the lead up to the next federal election due on the 14/9/13.
+In 2013 he wrote the introduction to the review booklet entitled : 'The Builders Labourers Federation -Lessons for the 21st Century-Never Powerless' with other contributions from : Norm Wallace, Paddy Donnelly, Dave Kerin, George Despard and Malcolm McDonald.
 Early in 2014 he wrote the book entitled : 'There is corruption...and there is...CORRUPTION - An exposé of turning a blind eye to corporate bribery, fraud and greed in Australia', published by the ETU Vic Branch.

-In July 2014 Brian Boyd went on Long Service Leave and formerly retired from The Victorian Trades Hall Council in November of that year.
-He stayed on a couple of workers industry fund boards on behalf of his union the CFMEU.
+In July 2014 Boyd went on Long Service Leave, and formally retired from the Victorian Trades Hall Council in November of that year, though he remained an active member of the CFMEU and continued to serve on several committees as a CFMEU representative.

-From 2015 onwards Brian Boyd became a part-time freelance writer on industrial, political and social issues, continuing on particularly as a co-editor of the Victorian building industry's quarterly magazine ON SITE.
+From 2015 onwards Boyd became a part-time freelance writer on industrial, political and social issues, continuing on particularly as a co-editor of the Victorian building industry's quarterly magazine ON SITE.

 In 2017 he took a particular interest in the viability, effectiveness and fairness of the 30 year old industry superannuation scheme set up by the Hawke/Keating governments progressively between 1983 and 1992.
 A progressive newspaper the Green Left Weekly published a two part critical analysis of the issue-July 11 and July 18, 2017.